-STEP 3: Use "RAID Installation Guide" to set RAID configuration.
+STEP 4: Use "RAID Installation Guide" to set RAID configuration.

 Before you start to configure RAID function, you need to check the RAID installation guide in the Support CD for proper configuration.
-Please refer to the BIOS RAID installation guide part of the document in the following path in the Support CD: .. \ RAID Installation Guide
+Please refer to the BIOS RAID installation guide part of the document in the following path in the Support CD:

-STEP 4: Install Windows® 2000 / XP / XP 64-bit OS on your system.
+STEP 5: Install Windows® XP / XP 64-bit OS on your system.

-After step 1, 2, 3, you can start to install Windows® 2000 / Windows® XP / Windows® XP 64-bit OS on your system.
+After step 1, 2, 3, you can start to install Windows® XP / Windows® XP 64-bit OS on your system.
 At the beginning of Windows® setup, press F6 to install a third-party RAID driver.
-When prompted, insert the SATA/ SATAII driver diskette containing the NVIDIA® RAID driver.
-After reading the floppy disk, the driver will be presented.
-Select the driver to install according to the mode you choose and the OS you install.
+When prompted, insert the SATA / SATAII driver diskette containing the NVIDIA® RAID driver.
+After reading the floppy disk, the drivers will be presented.
+Select the drivers to install.
+The drivers are as below: